aaronkjin/baystructlearn/README.md

 ## Background

 In this project, I focus on Bayesian network structure learning, which involves discovering the optimal network structure that best represents the dependencies in a given dataset.
-Here, I use the K2 algorithm, a greedy, heuristic search approach, where this implementation efficient constructs a DAG by iteratively adding parent nodes to each variable to maximize the Bayesian score.
+Here, I use the K2 algorithm, a greedy, heuristic search approach, where this implementation efficiently constructs a DAG by iteratively adding parent nodes to each variable to maximize the Bayesian score.
 I also implement optimizations using vectorized operations with Pandas and NumPy to reduce execution time and ensure performance, since our datasets have varying sizes.

 ## Developer